 The VarBC bias correction, $b{i,j}$ in Eq.
 (5), is fixed throughout the passive monitoring experiments conducted here.
-A large part of the modelled bias, especially for SSMIS, is thought to come from the instrument calibration, so it is necessary to include a bias correction.
-VarBC estimates the bias as a linear combination of a globally constant offset, a number of polynomial terms based on the instrument's scan angle, and a number of model-based predictors including the total column water vapour

-375 (TCWV), skin temperature and surface windspeed for surface-sensitive observations over ocean, and various functions of the layer thickness (an average temperature, essentially) for sounding channels.
+A large part of the modelled bias, especially for SS-MIS, is thought to come from the instrument calibration, so it is necessary to include a bias correction.
+VarBC estimates the bias as a linear combination of a globally constant offset, a number of polynomial terms based on the instrument's scan angle, and a number of model-based predictors.
+For surface-sensitive observations over ocean, these include the total column water vapour (TCWV), skin temperature, and surface wind speed.
+For sounding channels, they include functions of the layer thickness (an average temperature, essentially).
 None of the predictors is directly correlated with cloud-related biases, so these do not map directly onto the VarBC bias correction.
 In some channels the bias correction aliases some of the latitude-dependent biases, such as differences between tropical and midlatitude cloud simulations, but the effect is generally small.
 Ideally VarBC would be allowed to vary, but as a first approximation it is held constant.

-380 5 Results
+5 Results